Updated May 2025

 Introduction

 Like several of the 50mm lenses available in Leica M mount, the Zeiss Planar doesn’t really have any significant flaws.
 It’s sharp, compact, affordable, and makes beautiful photos.
 I bought mine when I realized I missed having a 50mm lens, and wanted one that delivered excellent performance without breaking the bank.
-The Planar has been a very useful lens to have for travel, landscapes, and portraits.
+It ended up being a very useful lens to have for travel, landscapes, and portraits.

 Leica M10